johnkary/johnkary.net/source/_posts/2016-12-25-metallica-hardwired-to-self-destruct-album-review.md

 [Listen on Spotify while reading.](spotify:album:1TKCBDHIWLiqjWTxomqniD)

-Look. **Hardwired&hellip; To Self-Destruct** is to Metallica as **The Force Awakens** is to Star Wars.
+Look. **Hardwired… To Self-Destruct** is to Metallica as **The Force Awakens** is to Star Wars.
 There is no way the "new" can ever top the "old."
 The best "new" can only ever co-exist with the "old" by simply not fucking up its reputation.
 With me so far?

 Metallica endured a rough ride releasing **Load** (1996), **Reload** (1997) and **Garage Inc.** (1998) mostly departing from the shredding thrash metal songs that made them kings of the genre in the 80's.
 Long-time fans took it personal, heralding the band sell-outs.